Medical-AI-Lab/Nervus/README.md

 ## Beief Usage
 - Directory tree
+Set directories as follows.

 ┌Nervus (this repository)
 └materials
-　└images (this has image files for CNN.)
+　└images (this repository has image files for CNN.)
 　└csvs
 　　　 └trials.csv (any name is available if you change `hyperparameters/hyperparameters.csv`)

 - Brief modification for your taks
   - hyperparameters/hyperparameters.csv